nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case resumes from step 1.

 * 1b.
-The CSV file is not in the specified format
+The content of CSV file is not in the valid format
   * 1b1.
 SportsPA shows an error message

     Use case resumes from step 1.